parthpatil01/get-youtube-subscribers/README.md

 * Retrieve specific data from the database using unique IDs.
 * Access subscriber lists containing names and subscribed channels exclusively.
 * Retrieve specific data from the database through designated routes.
-* Fetch all subscribers from a remotely hosted database.

 ## Technology/Languages Used
 * Express.js